9 Small Business Grants for Women Entrepreneurs

 The Amber Grant

 This grant was launched in 1998 to honor the memory of a young girl named Amber, who died when she was 19, unable to fulfill her entrepreneurial dreams.
-The Amber Grant offers a total of $11,000 in grant prizes to women to fund their business ventures.
+The Amber Grant awards three $10,000 Amber Grants each month: a monthly Amber Grant, a Startup Grant, and a Business Category Grant.
+Additionally, three of the 36 monthly winners receive an additional $50,000 year-end grant.

 NASE Growth Grant Program